Professional, qualified, sophisticated investors: definitions

 Legal entities must meet at least one of the following conditions:

-• net revenue of at least 2 million euros;
+• Net sales of at least 2 million.

-• balance sheets asset of at least 1 million euros.
+• Budget of at least 1 million euros.

 Individuals, on the other hand, must possess at least two of the following characteristics:

-• transactions of significant size in capital markets with an average frequency of 10 transactions per quarter in the previous four quarters.
+• Significantly large transactions in capital markets with an average frequency of 10 transactions per quarter in the previous four quarters.

-Also in the European Regulation, the status of sophisticated investor in law is provided for certain persons, defined as "professional clients" and listed in Annex II of Directive 2014/65/EU.
-In this new regulatory framework, therefore, "professional" denotes a narrower category of persons than in the past.
+Also provided in the European Regulations is the status of sophisticated investor of law for certain individuals, defined as "professional clients" and listed in Annex II of the directive 2014/65/EU: in fact, these are the professional right investors listed in the dedicated paragraph above.

-The substance, however, is very similar.
-Except for one extremely significant detail: the EU Regulation does not require at least one professional, or rather, sophisticated investor to cover at least 5 percent of the raise in an equity crowdfunding campaign in order for it to be considered valid.
+The substance, then, is very similar.
+Except for one extremely significant detail: the EU Regulation does not require at least one professional, or rather, sophisticated investor to cover at least 5% of the raising in an equity crowdfunding campaign in order for it to be considered valid.

 Another novelty, albeit of lesser magnitude, is that the subscription to Bonds and Minibonds in crowdfunding will also be open to non-sophisticated investors (i.e., retail).